jpb06/nx-front-poc/docs/translations.md

 - We don't mock anything, so our tests are more robust (everytime you mock something, you lose confidence since a part of your system is bypassed).
 - Tests are simpler since we don't have to mock `next-i18next`
 - Perfs are better
-- We don't have to care about the hooks call order in our compoents: with a `useTranslation` mock, the last call will override the previous mock implementations, so namespace may vary.
+- We don't have to care about the hooks call order in our components: with a `useTranslation` mock, the last call will override the previous mock implementations, so namespace may vary.

-#### ℹ️ Making in depth assertions on keys using interpolation
+#### 📣 `Making in depth assertions on keys using interpolation`

-What if we wanted to make sure dynamic values we inject in translations needing them are used as intended?
-To give you an idea, here is the problem:
+What if we wanted to make sure dynamic values we inject in translations are used as intended?
+To give you an idea, here is an example of the issue:

 ```json
 {